Nozizwe Madlala-Routledge: Political career following dismissal

 In December 2007, she was elected to the ANC's National Executive Committee in 33rd place.
 From September 2008 to May 2009, she was deputy speaker of the National Assembly, after which she remained a member of parliament.
 Madlada-Routledge was appointed a parliamentary caucus chair of the African National Congress in 2008 but left the following year to study Social Science at the University of Cape Town, graduating in 2010.
 That year she became a co-founder of Embrace Dignity, a human rights organisation fighting sex trafficking and sexual exploitation.
 The organisation proposes that sex work itself be decriminalised, but that clients of sex workers become criminally liable.

 In April 2014 she launched the "Vote No" campaign alongside fellow ANC member and former government minister Ronnie Kasrils.
 The campaign aimed to encourage people to cast protest votes or spoilt ballots in the 2014 general election as a protest against Jacob Zuma and the perceived corruption of his government.
 In June 2015 she became executive director of the South African Institute for Advancement (Inyathelo) but resigned in March 2016, protesting the payment of a golden handshake to one of the organisation's founders.

 Personal life

 Madlala-Routledge is married to Jeremy Routledge whom she met in the early 1980s.
 They have two sons, Martin and Simon.
 She resides in Cape Town.

 A Quaker and former ANC and SA Communist Party underground operative in KwaZulu Natal, she was one of the four-strong SACP delegation to the Convention for a Democratic SA that negotiated the transition from apartheid.

 She also served with Cyril Ramaphosa on the working group that drew up the constitutional framework.

 Awards

 Madlala-Routledge has received the Tanenbaum Peacemakers Award for her work in South Africa and has an honorary doctorate from Haverford College, Pennsylvania.
+In June 2026, she was presented with a Doctor of The University of Strathclyde, Glasgow, Scotland.